HCD-iTC/HCD-iTC-Template/.github/ISSUE_TEMPLATE/pp-configuration-change-request.md

 ---
 name: PP-Configuration change request
 about: Suggest an idea for this project
-title: "[PPC CHANGE]"
+title: "[PPC CHANGE] "
-labels: enhancement, PP-Config
+labels: PP-Config, enhancement
 assignees: ''

 ---